Once a new year is in full swing, I typically take some time to reevaluate my habits and goals.

 That’s obvious, yes, but we often don’t stop to think about all of the versions of a piece of content that existed before it was published.

-It might look like it was created effortlessly.
+It might look like it was created with minimal effort.

-So, today I want to highlight what goes on in Draft Mode, especially the nonsensical nature of most drafts.
+So, today I want to explore what makes a good writer while you’re in Draft Mode, and highlight the nonsensical nature of most drafts.

 The first version of an article typically just needs to translate an idea into some words.